 Geographic Distribution

-Cultural diversity varies significantly across Australia (2021 data):
+Cultural diversity varies significantly across Australia (2021 data).
+Here are the cultural diversity in Australia statistics:

 - Western Australia: 32.2% overseas-born (highest among states)